#codec #data-encoding #binary-encoding #serialization #binary-data #protobuf #message

 ReverseBuffer

 ReverseBuffer allocates lazily, grows exponentially, and stores its data in multiple allocations of increasing size.
-It is typically the most efficient type to encode a bilrost message into, and it offers many of the same amenities as the other options (Vec and Bytes).
+It is often the most efficient type to encode a bilrost message into, and it can be efficiently read and copied out as a bytes::Buf the same as the other options (Vec and Bytes).

 Encoding and decoding example